romanmikh/42/piscine_2023/README.md

 - **Social and Collaborative Aspects**: The Piscine is not solely focused on work; it also includes events for candidates to socialize and bond.
 Candidates are often grouped into teams, leading to the formation of friendships and a supportive community.

-It is an amazing experience and if you're lucky enough to be part of it, see it through!
-It is definitely worth it!
+<b>It is an amazing experience and if you're lucky enough to be part of it, see it through!
+It is definitely worth it!</b>